Notes on the Geography of Japan: Nara: Naramachi

 The rooftop view.

-Back on the street.
+Back on a traditional-looking street.

 Plenty of wood fronts.